lab1092/blender-manual_ja/manual/render/cycles/nodes/input.rst

 Layer Weight
 ============

-Output weights typically used for layering shaders with the :guilabel:`Mix Shader` node.
+Output weights typically used for layering shaders with the *Mix Shader* node.

 Blend input
    Blend between the first and second shader.